OfficeDev/teams-toolkit/packages/sdk/review/teamsfx.api.md

 import { CardImage } from 'botbuilder';
 import { ChannelInfo } from 'botbuilder';
 import { Client } from '@microsoft/microsoft-graph-client';
+import { ComponentDialog } from 'botbuilder-dialogs';
 import { ConnectionConfig } from 'tedious';
 import { ConversationReference } from 'botbuilder';
+import { ConversationState } from 'botbuilder';
 import { Dialog } from 'botbuilder-dialogs';
 import { DialogContext } from 'botbuilder-dialogs';
 import { DialogTurnResult } from 'botbuilder-dialogs';